-- The Peptide Innovation for Early Diabetes Treatment (PIONEER) clinical development program for oral semaglutide consisted of 10 clinical trials that enrolled a total of 9543 adult patients with T2DM (Novo Nordisk news release 2019). - PIONEER 1, 5, and 8 were Phase 3a, DB, PC, MC, RCTs that evaluated the glycemic efficacy of Rybelsus compared to placebo in various settings.
+- The Peptide Innovation for Early Diabetes Treatment (PIONEER) clinical development program for oral semaglutide consisted of 10 clinical trials that enrolled a total of 9543 adult patients with T2DM (Novo Nordisk news release 2019). - PIONEER 1, 5, and 8 were Phase 3a, DB, PC, multicenter (MC), RCTs that evaluated the glycemic efficacy of Rybelsus compared to placebo in various settings.
 The primary endpoint was the change from baseline to Week 26 in HbA1c.
 Secondary endpoints included body weight, FPG, and the proportion of patients achieving HbA1c < 7.0%.
-Overall, Rybelsus improved HbA1c, FPG, and body weight (at higher doses) with a similar safety profile to other GLP-1RAs (Buse et al 2019, Novo Nordisk medical information 2019). - PIONEER 1 (N = 703) compared 3 doses of Rybelsus to placebo as monotherapy for 26 weeks in treatment-naïve patients managed by diet and exercise alone (Aroda et al 2019). - PIONEER 5 (N = 324) evaluated the effect of Rybelsus 14 mg compared to placebo for 26 weeks in patients with moderate renal impairment (estimated glomerular filtration rate [eGFR] ≥ 30 and < 60 mL/min/1.73 m2) receiving a stable dose of metformin, SU, and/or basal insulin (Mosenzon et al 2019). - PIONEER 8 (N = 731) assessed the safety and efficacy of 3 doses of Rybelsus compared to placebo for 52 weeks as add-on therapy in patients with T2DM inadequately controlled on insulin with or without metformin (Zinman et al 2019). - PIONEER 2, 3, 4, and 7 evaluated the glycemic efficacy of Rybelsus compared to other antidiabetic agents (Pieber et al 2019, Pratley et al 2019, Rodbard et al 2019, Rosenstock et al 2019).
+Overall, Rybelsus improved HbA1c, FPG, and body weight (at higher doses) with a similar safety profile to other GLP-1 receptor agonists (Buse et al 2019, Novo Nordisk medical information 2019). - PIONEER 1 (N = 703) compared 3 doses of Rybelsus to placebo as monotherapy for 26 weeks in treatment-naïve patients managed by diet and exercise alone (Aroda et al 2019). - PIONEER 5 (N = 324) evaluated the effect of Rybelsus 14 mg compared to placebo for 26 weeks in patients with moderate renal impairment (estimated glomerular filtration rate [eGFR] ≥ 30 and < 60 mL/min/1.73 m) receiving a stable dose of metformin, SU, and/or basal insulin (Mosenzon et al 2019). - PIONEER 8 (N = 731) assessed the safety and efficacy of 3 doses of Rybelsus compared to placebo for 52 weeks as add-on therapy in patients with T2DM inadequately controlled on insulin with or without metformin (Zinman et al 2019). - PIONEER 2, 3, 4, and 7 evaluated the glycemic efficacy of Rybelsus compared to other antidiabetic agents (Pieber et al 2019, Pratley et al 2019, Rodbard et al 2019, Rosenstock et al 2019).
 For HbA1c reduction, Rybelsus was superior to empagliflozin 25 mg and sitagliptin 100 mg, and noninferior to liraglutide 1.8 mg.
 For body weight reduction, Rybelsus was superior to sitagliptin and liraglutide, but not significantly different from empagliflozin (Buse et al 2019).
 The incidences of AEs were similar for Rybelsus compared to empagliflozin, sitagliptin, and liraglutide.
-The hypoglycemia risk was low with Rybelsus, empagliflozin, sitagliptin, and liraglutide.
-Rates of GI AEs were consistent with the GLP-1RA class and higher than those observed with empagliflozin and sitagliptin (Buse et al 2019). - PIONEER 2 (N = 822) was a 52-week, Phase 3a, open-label (OL), MC RCT that compared Rybelsus 14 mg (n = 412) to the SGLT2i empagliflozin 25 mg (n = 410) as add-on therapy in patients with T2DM inadequately controlled by metformin (Rodbard et al 2019). - PIONEER 3 (N = 1864) was a 78-week, Phase 3a, DB, double dummy (DD), parallel-group (PG), MC RCT that compared Rybelsus 3 mg (n = 466), 7 mg (n = 466), or 14 mg (n = 465) to the DPP-4i sitagliptin 100 mg (n = 467) as
+The hypoglycemia